YCCZhao/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+So once I had the binary warped image of the example image, I found for the x locations where the lower half the image had the most non-zero pixels, one for the left half of the image, and one for the right half of the image.
+Then I appended all the non-zero pixels inside the search window at that location.
+The serach window moved up and updated x location as it moved up.
+And everytime non-zero pixels within window were appended to a list.
+If previous fits were available, search windows were started at the previous poly fit instead of the x location with most non-zero pixels.
+By using points found (left and right), polynomial fit was performed using `np.poly` function.
+Once lines were fit, I calcuated the difference between current fit and the average fit over last few iterations, if difference were too big, current fit was removed and the result from previous frame was used.
+In the case that only one fit was found, the other fit were derived using the fit identified, since lane lines are fairly parallel.
+When both fits were found, their curvatures were compared.
+If they are too different, current fit will be removed and the result from previous frame was used.
+Finally, x and y points of the poly fit were generated for visualization.

+The output image at this state looks like this:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Right after both lines were fit, the curvature function (line 206 to 207) of the Line Class was called in line 315 to 316 of `Advanced_Lane_Finding_Pipeline.py`
+Calculation of position of the vehicle with respect to center was performed in line 338 through 342 of `Advanced_Lane_Finding_Pipeline.py`.
+I first found the camera center location, then calcuated the distance between bemera and the lane lines.
+And that's the position of the vehicle with repect to either side of the lane.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 376 through 383 in my code in `Advanced_Lane_Finding_Pipeline.py` in the function `pipeline()`.
 Here is an example of my result on a test image:

 ![alt text][image7]
 ![alt text][image6]